 But Homer Bailey is no longer a 21-year-old rookie.
 His fastball jumps, his splitter dives and he controls his slider or curve.
 Batters swing and miss.
 Mercifully, the cringe-inducing home runs are much less common.

-If favorite players are indeed the metaphorical toys of our adulthood, then like the real toys of our childhood, sometimes we lose them.
-Or they’re stolen by the fat-walleted Dodgers or Yankees, or other bullies.
-And just like with magic dragons, we learn to handle the loss and make way for other toys.
+If favorite players are indeed metaphorical toys of our adulthood, then like real toys of our childhood, sometimes we lose them.
+Or they’re stolen by fat-wallet Dodgers, Yankees or other bullies.
+And like the loss of magic dragons, we learn to make way for other toys.